splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/2-preparation/1-otel.md

 {{< /tabs >}}

 {{% notice title="Deleting a failed installation" style="info" %}}
-If you make an error installing the OpenTelemetry Collector you can start over by deleting the installation using:
+If you make an error installing the OpenTelemetry Collector you can start over by deleting the installation with the following command:

 ``` sh
 helm delete splunk-otel-collector